CodeRod-Solutions/CodeRod-Solutions/README.md

 ## 🎯 Background

-Started as a developer, got good at technical sales, spent years at companies like IBM, Contentsquare, and Highspot helping enterprises buy software.
+Started as a developer, got good at technical sales, spent years at companies like IBM, Tealeaf, NetIQ, Tivoli, Contentsquare, and Highspot helping enterprises buy software.
 That taught me two critical things:

 1. **How software companies actually make money** - the real revenue model, not the pitch deck
 2. **How businesses misuse technology** - buying shiny objects instead of solving problems